cloudhotspot/pypackage-docker/README.md

 ## TODO:

+- Add best practices for Django settings and how to apply different environment settings
+- Add automatic versioning
 - Add support to publish Python Wheels and Docker Images
 - Add sandbox environment (using docker-compose) and functional tests example
 - Add CI system example (e.g. using Jenkins or GoCD)